fritz-marshal/fritz/doc/user_guide.md

 #### CLU filter

-Now that we've looked at basic examples, let us explore a real-life example and build a filter for the [Census of the Local Universe](https://ui.adsabs.harvard.edu/abs/2020arXiv200409029D/abstract) program.
+Now that we've looked at basic examples, let us explore a more complex case and build a filter for the [Census of the Local Universe](https://ui.adsabs.harvard.edu/abs/2020arXiv200409029D/abstract) program.

 As a reference, we will use the filter definition (as of July 10, 2020)